speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 python train_with_wav2vec.py hparams/downsampled/train_hf_wavlm_signal_downsampling.yaml --downsampling_factor 2
 ```

-#KenLM n-gram CTC rescoring
+# KenLM n-gram CTC rescoring
-To enable n-gram rescoring during the decoding, you can download the LibriSpeech official LM from [LINK](https://www.openslr.org/11/)
+To enable n-gram rescoring during the decoding, you can download the LibriSpeech official LM from [here](https://www.openslr.org/11/).
+Please make sure to install the extra dependencies first.
+Any KenLM language model may be used with this rescoring technique.
+Results are reported without rescoring.
-**If using a HuggingFace pre-trained model, please make sure you have "transformers"
-installed in your environment (see extra-requirements.txt)**

 # Results